Doctoral and postdoctoral training

 The UW School of Nursing offers several opportunities for doctoral and postdoctoral training.

-Post-doctoral training program in Omics and symptom science
+Pre- and Post-doctoral training program in Omics and symptom science

 To meet the goals of precision health, there is an urgent need to develop the next generation of nursing scientists poised to lead interdisciplinary teams that integrate ‘Omics’-based measures with clinical outcomes research.
 To accomplish this, a concerted effort needs to be made in the training of nursing science doctoral students and postdoctoral trainees with skills necessary to incorporate and evaluate Omics (genomics, metabolomics, transcriptomics, microbiome, genomics, epigenomics) in health and disease.
 The University of Washington School of Nursing has a long history in building biobehavioral nursing science capacity.
 Our goal is to expand this capacity by integrating Omics tools and interdisciplinary educational approaches into our doctoral and postdoctoral training.